 Discrimination Against Skilled Immigrants in the Canadian Labor Market

 Skilled immigrants in Canada struggle in the labor market, facing substantially higher levels of unemployment and lower wages than non-immigrants.
-Researchers randomly manipulated thousands of resumes to measure the effects that foreign experience and ethnic-sounding names have on callback rates from employers.
-Resumes with English names received more callbacks than those with foreign names.
-Work experience in Canada increased responses for resumes with foreign names, but callback rates were still lower than those with English names.
+Researchers randomly manipulated thousands of resumes to measure the effects that foreign experience and having a name of Chinese, Indian, Pakistani, or Greek origin (all large immigrant groups in Canada) have on callback rates from employers.
+Resumes with English-sounding names received more callbacks than those with Chinese, Indian, Pakistani, or Greek names.
+Work experience in Canada increased responses for resumes with Chinese, Indian, Pakistani, or Greek names, but callback rates were still lower than those with English-sounding names.

 Canadian immigration policy favors immigrants with high levels of education and experience in high-demand industries to try to attract high-skilled workers to boost economic growth.
 In recent years, over half of all immigrants have entered Canada under a point system that rates applicants on factors like education, age, work experience, and language ability.
 The majority of these immigrants arrive from China, India, or Pakistan.
 Nearly all new immigrants who enter under the point system have at least an undergraduate degree.
 Even so, recent immigrants face an unemployment rate that is almost twice as high as Canadian-born workers of the same age.
 Immigrants earn 48 percent lower wages than similarly-aged non-immigrants with equivalent degrees.
 One reason immigrants may struggle in the labor market may be that employers value Canadian education or work experience more than foreign education or experience.
 Employers may also fear that new immigrants do not have sufficient language skills.
 They may also make assumptions about cultural or language differences and categorically discriminate against immigrant applicants, whether consciously or subconsciously.